 “And we know that the Son of God is come, and hath given us an understanding, that we may know him that is true, and we are in him that is true, even in his Son Jesus Christ.
 This is the true God, and eternal life” (1 John 5:20).

 “For unto us a child is born, unto us a son is given: and the government shall be upon his shoulder: and his name shall be called Wonderful, Counselor, The mighty God, The everlasting Father, The Prince of Peace” (Isaiah 9:6).

-It is clear that the Bible teaches the concept of trinity and that Jesus is indeed God the Son.
+It is clear that the Bible teaches the concept of the Godhead and that Jesus is indeed God the Son.

 In His service,